Impact of the Fizeau drag effect on Goos-H\"{a}nchen shifts in graphene: Conclusion

 \section{Conclusion}

-In summary, we investigated spatial and angular shifts in reflection for a light beam in a graphene structure under the effect of Fizeau drag due to Dirac electrons on incident light.
-Compared to the drag-free case, we have found that the magnitude of the GH shifts becomes directional, depending on the propagation direction of light with respect to the dragging source.
-When the light is counter-propagating with the drifting electrons in graphene, the magnitudes of both the spatial and angular reflection shifts increase compared to the drag-free case.
+In summary, we have investigated spatial and angular shifts in reflection for a light beam in a graphene structure under the effect of Fizeau drag due to Dirac electrons on incident light.
+Compared to the drag-free case, we have found that the magnitude of the GH shifts becomes directional, depending on the propagation direction of light concerning the dragging source.
+When the light is counter-propagating with the drifting electrons in graphene, the magnitudes of both the spatial and angular reflection shifts increase compared to the drag-free case at low incident angles.
 Conversely, the GH shifts were found to decrease for a light beam co-propagating with the drifting electrons.
-The GH shift varies with the electron relaxation time because of its influence on conductivity and, consequently, the reflective index of graphene.
+Interestingly, this varying behavior for the two modes can be reversed at slightly higher angles.
+The GH shift varies with the electron relaxation time because it influences conductivity and, consequently, the reflective index of graphene.

 Furthermore, we have noted that irrespective of the propagation direction of the beam light, the GH shifts in reflection increase with the increasing velocity of the moving medium.
 In our case, the dragging source of light is the drifting electron cloud, leading to an enhancement of the spatial and angular shifts with greater speeds.
-The thickness of the graphene sheet was also found to significantly modify the GH shifts under Fizeau drag.
+The thickness of the 2D system was also found to significantly modify the GH shifts under Fizeau drag.
 Additionally, we have shown that with increasing Fermi energy of graphene, the magnitudes of the spatial and angular GH shifts in reflection can be increased.

 The wavelength dependence of the GH shifts in our model was analyzed, where the GH shifts were shown to increase with the incident wavelength.
 These findings would be verified by current state-of-the-art experiments.
+Our results are computed for visible frequencies, offering a practical and experimentally accessible range.
+The distinct shifts observed for the co- and counter-propagating modes in our methodology suggest the potential for designing efficient light modulators~\cite{Chelmus2021}.
+The directional modulation of GH shifts could find applications in nonreciprocal and directional energy transport along interfaces~\cite{PhysRevLett.128.145901}.

+Future extensions of our study could involve the development of a more fundamental temperature sensor, leveraging the temperature-sensitive optical properties of graphene.
+Previous proposals for temperature sensors based on the GH shift and the Fizeau effect could be further explored~\cite{Wu2019PRApplied, PhysRevLett.128.145901}.
+Additionally, there is potential to enhance the sensitivity of devices operating on the Doppler effect using insights gained from this study.
+Exploring applications in twisted bilayer graphene~\cite{PhysRevB.87.121402} represents another promising avenue for future research.